-In an Assigned Commissioner's Ruling dated February 5, 2007, in Rulemaking (R.)06-03-004, one-half of the \$216 million low-income CSI Program budget adopted by the Commission in D.06-12-033 (\$108 million) was reserved for multifamily affordable housing; the other half was allocated to single-family affordable homes.
+In a February 5, 2007 Assigned Commissioner's Ruling (ACR), one-half of the \$216 million low-income CSI Program budget adopted by the Commission in D.06-12-033 (\$108 million) was reserved for multifamily affordable housing; the other half was allocated to single-family affordable homes.
 In 2013, the Legislature passed AB 217, which authorized an additional \$108 million in new funding for MASH and SASH.
-CPUC D.15-01-027 established a \$54 million solar incentive program for MASH and a \$54 million solar incentive program for SASH.
-The MASH Program budget, shown in Table 2, was adopted formally by the CPUC in D.08-10-036.
+Further, D.15-01-027 established a \$54 million solar incentive program for MASH and a \$54 million solar incentive program for MASH and a \$54 million solar incentive program budget, shown in Table 2, was adopted formally by the CPUC in D.08-10-036.
 Note that the existing overall budget allocation percentages by utility territory were also applied to the additional \$54 million in funding that resulted from AB 217.